 News and Events

 JASPERS fifth Stakeholders meeting took place in Malta on 15-16 April, 2013.
-The event was attended by over one hundred representatives of the JASPERS beneficiary countries and by JASPERS' partners (EIB, DG REGIO, EBRD and KfW).
-Stakeholders Meetings are an opportunity for partners and beneficiary countries - the 12 Central and Eastern European Member States, Greece, Croatia, Serbia, Montenegro and Former Yugoslav Republic of Macedonia - to discuss issues of mutual interest and to provide feedback to JASPERS.
+The event was attended by over one hundred representatives of the JASPERS beneficiary countries and by JASPERS' partners (EIB, DG Regional Policy, EBRD and KfW).
+Stakeholders Meetings are an opportunity for partners and beneficiary countries to discuss issues of mutual interest and to provide feedback to JASPERS.

 The 2013 meeting was structured around three sessions:

-1) The practice of JASPERS Cooperation / Lessons learnt in the 2007-2013 programming period.
+1) The practice of JASPERS cooperation / Lesson learnt in the 2007-2013 programming period

-There was a general agreement that JASPERS adds value and an overall positive assessment of the support received from Jaspers with specific benefits in terms of deadlines for approval of projects, flexibility and objectivity.
+There was a general agreement that JASPERS adds value and an overall positive assessment of the support received from JASPERS with specific benefits in terms of deadlines for approval of projects, felxibility and objectivity.

 Member States representatives emphasised the importance of having the right expertise in the IQR function in order to guarantee its independence, including from JASPERS project preparation work.